 Government consults on paid carer's leave and support for parents of seriously ill children

-Employees can currently take up to one week of unpaid leave each year to care for a relative or dependant with a long-term care need.
+Employees can currently take up to one week of unpaid leave each year to care for a dependant with a long-term care need.
 The government is now considering whether this right should be paid.

 22.06.2026